European shares rise as US spending boosts luxury stocks

-European stocks touched their highest in more than a week on Tuesday, lifted by a rally in luxury goods companies on higher U.S. spending and gains for wind energy stocks after a court ruled that Orsted could restart work on a U.S. offshore project.
+FRANKFURT: European stocks touched their highest in more than a week on Tuesday, lifted by a rally in luxury goods companies on higher US spending and gains for wind energy stocks after a court ruled that Orsted could restart work on a US offshore project.

-The pan-European STOXX 600 closed up 0.4%, after having touched its highest since September 16 earlier in the session.
+The pan-European STOXX 600 closed up 0.4 percent, after having touched its highest since September 16 earlier in the session.
 Most regional bourses also closed higher.

 Portugal stocks closed at their highest in more than three weeks after the country kept its budget surplus target for 2025, allowing it to continue reducing its debt ratio.

-Shares of Orsted jumped 4% after a U.S. federal judge ruled that the Danish offshore wind developer could restart work on a nearly finished wind farm project off the coast of Rhode Island.
+Shares of Orsted jumped 4 percent after a US federal judge ruled that the Danish offshore wind developer could restart work on a nearly finished wind farm project off the coast of Rhode Island.

 “We take it as a favourable development,” said Laura Cooper, global investment strategist at Nuveen, who has a favourable outlook on the clean energy sector.

-Retailers climbed nearly 2%, boosted by a 14.6% surge in home improvement retailer Kingfisher KGF.L after it raised its full-year profit outlook.
+Retailers climbed nearly 2 percent, boosted by a 14.6 percent surge in home improvement retailer Kingfisher after it raised its full-year profit outlook.

-Ireland’s Kingspan Group KSP.I jumped 8.2% after announcing plans for an IPO of 25% of its data centre unit ADVNSYS, which could leave the building materials maker debt-free.
+Ireland’s Kingspan Group jumped 8.2 percent after announcing plans for an IPO of 25 percent of its data centre unit ADVNSYS, which could leave the building materials maker debt-free.

-The broader technology index rose 0.6%, reversing early losses, following gains in Wall Street tech shares as Nvidia said it would invest up to $100 billion in OpenAI and supply it with data centre chips.
+The broader technology index rose 0.6 percent, reversing early losses, following gains in Wall Street tech shares as Nvidia said it would invest up to USD100 billion in OpenAI and supply it with data centre chips.

-The healthcare sub-index fell 1.2%, snapping its longest daily winning streak in more than a month, with shares of drugmaker Roche and Novo Nordisk down more than 2% each.
+The healthcare sub-index fell 1.2 percent, snapping its longest daily winning streak in more than a month, with shares of drugmaker Roche and Novo Nordisk down more than 2 percent each.

 France’s economy shrank over the same period, while British businesses reported waning momentum and confidence.